VoltRipper

 Which electric dirt bike has the longest range?

 By real-world range, the Onyx RCR and Volcon Grunt EVO lead at about 45 miles per charge.
-The Delfast Top 3.0 has the biggest battery and the headline 200-mile claim, but that's a low-speed number — plan for ~40 real miles.
+The Delfast Top 3.0 has a large 3,400 Wh battery and the headline 200-mile claim, but that's a low-speed number — plan for ~40 real miles.
 No bike in this class does 100 real off-road miles on a charge.

 How far can an electric dirt bike really go on a charge?